microsoft/vsts-extension-color-control/details.md

 ## Quick steps to get started ##

-1. Navigate to your work item form custimization page and add a Picklist colors custom control.
+1. Navigate to your work item form custimization page and add a Color Form Control.

 2. Learn about how to customize the color control directly on XML [here](https://github.com/Microsoft/vsts-sample-wit-custom-control/blob/master/README.md) for TFS.